Far Cry Primal: Setting

-The game is set in 10,000 BC during the end of the Upper Paleolithic and beginning of the Mesolithic period in Europe.
+The game is set in 10,000 BC during the end of the Upper Paleolithic and beginning of the Mesolithic period in Europe, todays Slovakia.
 It takes place in the fictional Oros valley in the Carpathian Mountains of Central and Eastern Europe (although some in-game mountains can be easily recognized as the Tre Cime di Lavaredo located in north-east Italy), an open world filled with different types of flora and fauna.
 A large portion of the game's map consists of modified regions from Kyrat, the fictional Himalayan country featured in Far Cry 4, specifically South Kyrat and a small part of north-western North Kyrat.
 Unlike previous games, there is prehistoric wildlife such as woolly mammoths, dire wolves, cave bears, cave lions, woolly rhinos, brontotherium, Irish elk and saber-toothed cats along with forms of modern creatures like brown bears, badgers, and deer.
 Survival is a daily challenge as tribes come into conflict with one another and nature.

 Players take on the role of a Wenja tribesman named Takkar (Elias Toufexis), who is stranded in Oros with no weapons after his hunting party is ambushed by a saber-tooth tiger.
 Takkar, using his newfound skill of taming animals, will eventually rise to power and lead the Wenja to dominate all of Oros.